Towards a characterisation of Sidorenko systems: Introduction

 Before stating our results, let us introduce some necessary notation.
 Let $L$ be a linear system consisting of $m$ linear forms $L_1,\ldots,L_m$ in $k$ variables with coefficients in $\F_q.$ For an $\ell$-variable system $L',$ we say that {\em $L$ induces $L'$ as a subsystem} if there exists a subset $\{i_1,\ldots,i_{\ell}\} \se[k]$ such that $L(x_1, \dots, x_k)=0$ implies that $L'(x_{i_1},\ldots, x_{i_{\ell}})=0.$ If $L'$ is a single linear form, we also say $L$ {\em induces the equation $L'=0$.} The \emph{length} of a linear equation $E$ is the number of variables in $E$ with \emph{non-zero} coefficients.
 Given a system $L$, let $s(L)$ denote the minimal length of an equation induced by $L$.

-It is easily observed that a necessary condition for a system to be Sidorenko is that the coefficients of each linear form sum to zero (we call such a system \emph{translation invariant}).
-Our first result, proved in Section~\ref{sec:non-sid}, provides another simple necessary condition for a system to be Sidorenko. \begin{thm}\thlabel{thm:main1-odd} Let $L$ be a system such that $s(L)$ is odd.
-Then $L$ is not Sidorenko. \end{thm} As single-equation systems of odd length are common, we cannot hope that the condition that $s(L)$ is odd suffices for uncommoness.
+A simple necessary condition for a graph $H$ to be Sidorenko is that it has no odd cycle, since a complete bipartite graph does not contain a copy of $H.$ Similarly, a simple necessary condition for a system to be Sidorenko is that the coefficients of each linear form sum to zero (we call such a system \emph{translation invariant}).
+Here, there is also a simple certificate, as the set $\{x \in \Fqn: x_1 = 1\}$ contains only solutions to translation-invariant systems.
+Our first result, proved in Section~\ref{sec:non-sid}, provides a non-trivial necessary condition for a system to be Sidorenko.
+Surprisingly, it tells us that if the shortest induced equation is of odd length, then the whole system is not Sidorenko.
+This generalises the fact that single equations with an odd number of variables are not Sidorenko~\cite{fpz19}.

+\begin{thm}\thlabel{thm:main1-odd} Let $L$ be a system such that $s(L)$ is odd.
+Then $L$ is not Sidorenko. \end{thm} As single-equation systems of odd length are common, we cannot hope that the condition that $s(L)$ is odd suffices for uncommonness.
 In~\cite{klm21-uncommon}, we prove the following related statement that concerns the case when $s(L)$ is even.

 \begin{thm}[Theorem 1.3 in~\cite{klm21-uncommon}] \thlabel{t:uncommon} Let $L$ be a system such that $s(L)$ is even.
 If all equations of length $s(L)$ induced by $L$ are uncommon, then $L$ is uncommon. \end{thm} Since the property of being uncommon implies the non-Sidorenko property, this can be seen as an analogue of \thref{thm:main1-odd} for $s(L)$ even.
 Theorem~\ref{t:uncommon} follows from Theorem 3.1 in~\cite{klm21-uncommon}, which provides a (rather general) sufficient condition for as system $L$ with $s(L)$ even to be uncommon.